omkarkuppa/ptl_staging/Features/UsbC/UsbCCapsuleFeaturePkg/Readme.md

 No special tools are required to build this feature.

 ## Capsule Files Build Flows
-Please refer to the ReadMe.txt under CapsuleBuild directory.
+Please refer to the ReadMe.txt under UsbCCapsuleFileBuildSample directory.

 ## Test Point Results
 The FMP devices with below GUID will be installed and observed in ESRT table: